 To align with existing RL methods, following \citet{zeng2025simplerl} and \citet{cheng2025pure}, we select 8K Level 3-5 questions from the MATH as self-improvement data, and additionally evaluate on Olympiad-level benchmarks, including AMC23, AIME24, and OlympiadBench \cite{he2024olympiadbench}.
-Furthermore, we conduct additional comparisons on two out-of-domain datasets to assess generalization performance.
+Furthermore, we conduct additional comparisons on 5 out-of-domain datasets to assess generalization performance.
 In addition, we compare with Qwen2.5-7B-DPO-R1-Zero \citep{zhang2025dpor1} that applies iterative DPO on 200K questions (more than 8K questions) from the NuminaMath dataset \citep{li2024numinamath}.

 Moreover, we employ annealed sampling to enhance response diversity.
 Specifically, the sampling temperature $t$ is set to 0.7 for the first three epochs, increased to 1.0 during epochs 4–5, and further raised to 1.2 in the final epoch.
 This annealing schedule is motivated by the observation that model performance nearly converges after three epochs, and increasing the temperature in later stages allows for fine-tuning on more diverse samples, leading to additional gains.

 Table \ref{tab_pass1-acc} presents the pass@1 accuracy of different models, while Table \ref{tab_data_gpu_comparison} further analyzes training data consumption and GPU usage.

 Table \ref{tab_pass1-acc} and \ref{tab_data_gpu_comparison}, we derive the following conclusions: \begin{enumerate}[leftmargin=*] \item \textbf{Multi-round DPO can achieve mathematical reasoning capabilities comparable to those of RL-based methods.} The final model attains an average score of 48.2 across five mathematical reasoning benchmarks, which is similar to the performance of Qwen2.5-Math-7B-Instruct and other RL-based approaches with the some training data conditions.
 Compared to Qwen2.5-7B-DPO-R1-Zero, our model still achieves a higher average score.
 We hypothesize that this may be attributed to the increased response diversity introduced by the annealed sampling strategy. \item \textbf{Multi-round DPO requires significantly fewer computational resource can even be executed on a single GPU.} Our sampling and training are conducted on four A800 GPUs using data parallelism.
 The full pipeline can be run on a single 80GB GPU or lower.
 In our setup with 4 A800 GPUs, each sampling round took 2–2.5 hours with vLLM \citep{kwon2023efficient}, training took 1 hour per round, and the full process completed in about 1 day.
 On a single GPU, the full process would take around 3 days. \end{enumerate}